-Code of Conduct Policy Control of Infectious Diseases Policy Medical Conditions Policy Privacy and Confidentiality Policy Handwashing Policy Sick Child Policy Immunisation Policy Staff Leave Entitlements Policy Incident, Injury, Trauma and Illness Policy Stan Leave Entitlements Folicy
+Dealing with Infectious Diseases Policy Handwashing Policy Immunisation Policy Sick Child Policy Code of Conduct Policy Incident, Injury, Trauma and Illness Policy Medical Conditions Policy Staff Leave Entitlements Policy , Privacy and Confidentiality Policy

 PURPOSE

 We promote and maintain the health and wellbeing of all staff by ensuring as far as is reasonably practicable, the health and safety of our staff and others at the workplace.
 Our Service maintains an environment where measures are in place to eliminate or manage hazards and risks of illness or injury.
 This policy communicates clear directions and guidance about protocols and actions employees should follow to avoid adversely affecting the safety and health of children, other staff members and visitors to the service.